incraigulous/bootstrap-vue-laravel-form/README.md

-# Bootstrap-Vue Laravel Form
+# Vue Laravel Form

-> A form component built with bootstrap-vue that works with Laravel validation.
+> A form component built with bootstrap that works with Laravel validation.

 ## Example use
 ```js